john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

  * [unittest](http://pythontesting.net/framework/unittest/unittest-introduction/) - in the Python standard library
  * [mock](http://www.voidspace.org.uk/python/mock/) - A  way to test untestable code, and a great way to keep your code and your tests maintainable
  * [nose](http://pythontesting.net/framework/nose/nose-introduction)/ - built as an extension to unittest
- * [pytest](http://pythontesting.net/framework/pytest/pytest-introduction/) - Simple, easy-to-use, unit testing libraryresults.
+ * [pytest](https://docs.pytest.org/en/8.0.x/) - Simple, easy-to-use, unit testing library.
  * [tox](http://tox.readthedocs.org/en/latest/) - VirtualEnv management tool that acts as a wrapper for your other unit testing libraries

 For a nice discussion on the differences between the first three unit testing frameworks, see [this](http://pythontesting.net/podcast/pytest-vs-unittest-vs-nose-pt002/) article over at [pythontesting.net](http://pythontesting.net).

 Again, there are lots of good testing tools out there.
-In this lecture we will use `unittest`, just because it is part of the Python standard library.
+In this lecture we will first present `unittest`, because it is part of the Python standard library.
+A brief introduction to `pytest` will follow because it is a popular alternative to `unittest`.

 #### A Simple Example